 - This recipe doesn’t instruct you to cook the fruit and pectin together.
 If you want to cook them together, you’ll need double the amount of fruit and sugar (while keeping the quantity of pectin the same).
 You’ll end up with a larger quantity of freezer jam, so keep that in mind as well for when you clean and sterilize jars.

-- Remember, it’s not absolutely necessary to process jars in a boiling water bath when making freezer jam since freezer jam is intended to be stored in the refrigerator or the freezer.
-If you want to store your jam at room temperature, you MUST sterilize the jars beforehand to prevent any growth of bacteria.
+- Remember, it’s not necessary to process jars in a boiling water bath when making freezer jam since freezer jam is intended to be stored in the refrigerator or the freezer.
+If you want to store your jam at room temperature, you MUST sterilize the jars beforehand and process the jars after filling to prevent any growth of bacteria.

 Yes, it is!
 You’ll notice when making freezer jam that you aren’t required to simmer the sugar with the fruit till you end up with a smooth consistency like you would when making traditional jam.
 In fact, this recipe doesn’t involve any cooking of the strawberries whatsoever!